LasyaDevara/SMARTPLAY/README.md

 - **Lucide** for beautiful icons
 - **Pexels** for stock photography

-## 📞 Support

-For support, email support@smartplay.com or join our Discord community.

 ---

 Built with ❤️ for educational excellence and childhood development.